linode/docs/docs/security/ssl/obtaining-a-commercial-ssl-certificate.md

 For an SSL setup with Nginx, please start with our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.

-If you're hosting multiple websites with commercial SSL certificates on the same IP address, you'll need to use the [SNI](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) extension of TLS.
-SNI is accepted by most modern web browsers, but if you expect to receive connections from clients running legacy browsers (Like Internet Explorer for Windows XP), you will need to [contact support](/docs/platform/support) to request an additional IP address.
+If hosting multiple websites with commercial SSL certificates on the same IP address, use the [Server Name Identification (SNI) extension](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) of TLS.
+SNI is accepted by most modern web browsers.
+If you expect to receive connections from clients running legacy browsers (like Internet Explorer for Windows XP), you will need to [contact support](/docs/platform/support) to request an additional IP address.

 ## Install OpenSSL